microsoftgraph/microsoft-graph-docs-contrib/concepts/migrate-azure-ad-graph-faq.md

 First, we recommend that you follow the [App migration planning checklist](migrate-azure-ad-graph-planning-checklist.md) to help you transition your apps to the Microsoft Graph API.

-If you've identified a gap where Microsoft Graph doesn't support a feature supported by Azure AD Graph, contact Microsoft CSS to report the gap.
+If you've identified a gap where Microsoft Graph doesn't support a feature supported by Azure AD Graph, contact [Microsoft Customer Service and Support (CSS)](/answers/products/graph) to report the gap.
 When we verify that this is indeed a gap that Microsoft Graph API doesn't currently fulfill, we'll help you create the app.
 However, this doesn't mean an exception to the deprecation.
 The app using Azure AD Graph will still stop functioning after June 30, 2022.

 ## See also